isomerpages/mof-gfg/_g20-eminent-persons-group/Development.md

 Country platforms will also be effective instruments in the case of crises.
 When they are functioning well, they will provide a coordinating mechanism to bring together the government and relevant IFIs, bilateral agencies, relevant UN agencies and other non-governmental actors at the onset of a crisis.
 They can provide organizing frameworks for humanitarian and other assistance as their operating principles will facilitate coordination and collaboration in real time.

-Proposal 3: Implement regional platforms to facilitate transformational cross-border investments and connectivity.
+### Proposal 3: Implement regional platforms to facilitate transformational cross-border investments and connectivity. ###

-Up Arrow

 Regional approaches help promote economic opportunity by allowing countries to overcome economic constraints resulting from geography such as lack of access to ports, lack of infrastructure connectivity especially in transport, and poor energy and water availability.